Vegan Bangers and Mash

 3. Stir in 300ml water, and microwave, loosely covered, for four minutes on full power.

 4. Chop the top of the onion off and slice into thin vertical segments.
-Chop off the root-bit so all the pieces separate, and add to the
+Chop off the root-bit so all the

 read more ..